 Grand Rapids real estate is some of the most expensive in Ohio, although Grand Rapids house values don't compare to the most expensive real estate in the U.S.

-Grand Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grand Rapids is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Grand Rapids who work in office and administrative support (13.06%), management occupations (11.84%), and healthcare (7.76%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Grand Rapids is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Grand Rapids is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Grand Rapids who work in management occupations (11.49%), food service (9.11%), and office and administrative support (7.72%).

-The education level of Grand Rapids citizens is a little higher than the average for US cities and towns: 22.28% of adults in Grand Rapids have at least a bachelor's degree.
+In terms of college education, Grand Rapids is nearly on par with the US average for all cities of 21.84%: 20.60% of adults 25 and older in Grand Rapids have a bachelor's degree or advanced degree.

 The people who call Grand Rapids home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grand Rapids residents report their race to be White, followed by Black or African-American.
+The greatest number of Grand Rapids residents report their race to be White, followed by Asian.
 Important ancestries of people in Grand Rapids include Irish, English, French , and Polish.

 The most common language spoken in Grand Rapids is English.
 Other important languages spoken here include Spanish and Italian.